mztulip/dijkstra_zynq/README.md

 # dijkstra_zynq
 Dijkstra impementation using HLS and Zedboard
+Vivado version: 2014.4